 Complete the online Change Fund training each fiscal year.

 Exercise caution in the administration and protection of the fund in your possession.
-Do not permit anyone, other than your designated backup, to access the cash in the Change Fund.

-Keep the Change Fund locked at all times, with the key kept separate from the fund, and its location known only to the custodian and backup.
+Do not permit anyone, other than your designated backup, to access cash in the Change Fund.
+Always keep the Change Fund locked, with the key kept separate from the fund and its location known only to the custodian and backup.

-Do not mix personal funds with the Change Fund.

-Do not place personal funds in the same safe or locked container in which the Change Fund is stored.
+Do not mix personal funds with the Change Fund or place personal funds in the same safe or locked container in which the Change Fund is stored

-Deposit overages with the USFSCO Cashier Office.
-Personally repay any shortages if you were negligent in safeguarding the fund, or allowed it to be improperly used.
+Deposit overages with the University Bursar Cashier Office.
+The custodian should personally repay any shortages if they were negligent in safeguarding the fund or allowed it to be improperly used.

 Do not use the Change Fund to resolve overages and/or shortages in cash sales or money received.
 Balance the fund every day.

-Renew the fund every year by July 1.
+Renew the fund every fiscal year by July 1.
 You will receive a reminder email in June.
 Follow the instructions in the email.

 Delegate authority to disburse funds to another staff member if you are going to be absent for a short period of time.